juliasungg/DH-150-Project/assignment 5/README.md

 -  How often do you log on to the internet to engage in the community?
 -  What are some of the main reasons you go online?
--  Do you experience any inconveniences whileUnknown 0:01
+-  Do you experience any inconveniences while browsing this website?

 ## Field Notes (refer to file attached in folder)